 Standard Deviation of IC angles.
-Below in Figures 5a and 5b, I show the distribution of standard deviations for the full sample and the sub-sample, respectively.
+Figure 6 shows the distributions of standard deviations for the full sample and the sub-sample.
 In the full sample, only 5% and 20% of subjects have ICs with angles with a standard deviation below 10 and 20 degrees, respectively.
 In the sub-sample, only 6% and 17% of subjects have ICs with angles with a standard deviation below 10 and 20 degrees, respectively.
-Therefore, I conclude that the models are not only rejected at the aggregate level but also at the individual level for almost all subjects.
+Therefore, I conclude that the models are not only rejected at the aggregate level but also the individual level for almost all subjects.
 Using Kolmogorov-Smirnov tests, I investigate whether the distributions of standard deviations differ by treatment.
-I cannot reject the null for the full sample and sub-sample at any significance value $p \leq 0.10$ .
-Finally, the spike at $\approx 33$ is due to subjects who display sample size neglect for almost every choice.
+I cannot reject the null for the full sample and sub-sample at any significance value $p \leq 0.10$.
+Finally, the spike at ≈ 33 is due to subjects who display sample size neglect for almost every choice.

 Sample Size Neglect and non-Parallelism.
 As per my pre-registration, I explore the correlation between the standard deviation of angles of ICs and sample size neglect.
-The question I ask is: do people display non-parallel ICs because they are noisy, confused, and potentially randomizing, or because they display sample size neglect, which is a systematic choice?
-To explore this, I regress the standard deviation of angles, $STD_i$ on the proportion of times, out of the 10 choices, a subject displays sample size neglect, $P_i$ .
-Finally, $X_i$ is a set of controls including sex, ethnicity, time taken (in the whole study), age as well as treatment dummies.
-I estimate regression (1) and the results are presented in Table 3.
-Regressions with treatment interaction terms can be found in Appendix
+The question I ask is: do people display non-parallel ICs because they are confused, choose noisily, or because they display sample size neglect, which is a systematic choice?
+The spike at 33 degrees in Figure 6 suggests the later channel and I give additional evidence here.
+I regress the standard deviation of angles, SD_i on the proportion of times, out of the 10 choices, a subject displays sample size neglect, P_i .
+Finally, X_i is a set of controls including sex, ethnicity, time taken (in the whole study), age as well as treatment dummies.
+I estimate regression (1) and the results are presented in Table 4.
+Regressions with treatment interaction terms can be found in Appendix B.2.